iwbh04/TextVault/docs/source/index.rst

 This is a data encryption and decryption package.

+This library was developed as a simple implementation for a school project and may not provide robust security.

 ..
 Add your content using ``reStructuredText`` syntax.
 See the `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_ documentation for details.